ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Introduction/Index.rst

 TYPO3 Logging consists of the following objectives:

-* A :ref:`Logger <Typo3ApiOverview-Logging-Logger>` that receives the Log message and related details, like a severity
+* A :ref:`Logger <Typo3ApiOverview-Logging-Logger>` that receives the log message and related details, like a severity
 * :ref:`Configuration <Typo3ApiOverview-Logging-Configuration>` of the logging system
-* :ref:`Writers <Typo3ApiOverview-Logging-Writers>` which write the log entries to different targets (like file, database, rsyslog server, etc.)
+* :ref:`Writers <Typo3ApiOverview-Logging-Writers>` which write the log records to different targets (like file, database, rsyslog server, etc.)
-* :ref:`Processors <Typo3ApiOverview-Logging-Processors>` which add more detailed information to the Log record.
+* :ref:`Processors <Typo3ApiOverview-Logging-Processors>` which add more detailed information to the log record.

 Quick Usage